natan-sinigaglia/VL.Elementa/README.md

 ### New

 - `AnyEditing` node in the `Getters` category
-- `ScrollableValue` component, comes with two help patches
 - Layout operators' helper now also shows widget's bounds
 - Elementa node now has a `Viewport` input
-- `ScrollableValue` component allowing to modify a widget's value using mouse scroll
+- `ScrollableValue` component allowing to modify a widget's value using mouse scroll.
+Comes with help patches

 ### Changed

+- The first widget connected to the Elementa node can use Flexibility to stretch to the viewport
 - All nodes now live under the `Elementa` category, instead of `VL.Elementa`
 - Layout operator widget alignment option is now "Widgets self alignment" (no more horizontal/vertical)
 - All widgets and layout operators are now fragmented